 • A peer-to-disk model for the data access.
-The shared files are treated as local files by all of the hosts in the cluster.
-Each host can read and write the disks at near-local disk speeds; the data passes directly from the disks to the host requesting the I/O, without passing through a data server or over a local area network (LAN).
-For the data path, each host is a peer on the SAN; each can have equally fast direct data paths to the shared disks.
+The shared files are treated as local files by all of the nodes in the cluster.
+Each node can read and write the disks at near-local disk speeds; the data passes directly from the disks to the node requesting the I/O, without passing through a data server or over a LAN.
+For the data path, each node is a peer on the SAN; each can have equally fast direct data paths to the shared disks.
 Therefore, adding disk channels and storage to the SAN can scale the bandwidth.
 On large systems, the bandwidth can scale to gigabytes and even tens of gigabytes per second.
-Compare this with a network filesystem with the data typically flowing over a 1- to 100-MB-per-second LAN.
+Compare this with a network filesystem where the data is typically flowing over a 1- to 100-MB-per-second LAN.

-This peer-to-disk data path also removes the file-server data-path bottleneck found in most LAN-based shared filesystems.
+This peer-to-disk data path also removes the fileserver data-path bottleneck found in most LAN-based shared filesystems.

-- Each host can buffer the shared disk much as it would for locally attached disks.
-CXFS maintains the coherency of these distributed buffers, preserving the advanced buffering techniques of the XFS filesystem. - A flat, single-system view of the filesystem; it is identical from all hosts sharing the filesystem and is not dependent on any particular host.
-The pathname is a normal POSIX pathname; for example, /u/username/directory.
+- Each node can buffer the shared disk much as it would for locally attached disks.
+CXFS maintains the coherency of these distributed buffers, preserving the advanced buffering techniques of the XFS filesystem. - A flat, single-system view of the filesystem; it is identical from all nodes sharing the filesystem and is not dependent on any particular node.
+The pathname is a normal POSIX pathname; for example, /data/username/directory.